cihai/cihai/docs/topics/extending.md

 You can also make your dataset available in open source so other cihai users can use it!
 If you do, bring it up on the [issue tracker]!

+Datasets that need access to cihai's database handle can inherit {class}`cihai.extend.SQLAlchemyMixin`.
+Datasets that need the shared configuration context can inherit {class}`cihai.extend.ConfigMixin`.

 _examples/dataset.py_:

 ```{literalinclude} ../../examples/dataset.py